cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   version: string) {
   // only ordered channels allowed abortTransactionUnless(order === ORDERED)
-  // only allow channels to "ibcaccount" port on counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "ibcaccount")
+  // only allow channels to "interchain_account" port on counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "interchain-account")
   // version not used at present abortTransactionUnless(version === "ics27-1")
+  // Only open the channel if there is no active channel already set (with status OPEN) abortTransactionUnless(activeChannel === nil)
 }
 ```